c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 The compiler will help you use the **return** statement correctly.
 If you try to use a **return** with an expression in a void function, or forget the expression in a function that returns a value, or just forget the return statement altogether, the compiler will issue a warning.
 Check for those warnings to make sure you are using the appropiate return statement.

 # * [Putting it All Together](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)

+Brace yourself.
+You are about to use almost everything you have learned about C so far.
+You have learned about variables, expressions, functions, if statements, loops, pointers, and parameter passing.
+Now we are going to show a program that uses them all together.

 # * [Using Pointers as Parameters](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [Some Pointers on Pointers](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [Pass-By-Value vs Pass-By-Reference](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)